 Credit cards aren’t going away anytime soon.
 However, they could be completely replaced by mobile wallets in the future.
 Mobile wallets are equally secure and more convenient.
 Mobile phones also have more room for development, while credit cards have remained unchanged for decades.

 People will expect high levels of personalization in the future, and this includes credit cards.
-Gen Zers, in particular, enjoy content based on what they interacted with.
+Gen Zers, in particular, enjoy content based on what they interact with.
 Many of them won’t own a car, but they’ll use Uber instead.
 They won’t shop for groceries, but they’ll opt for home delivery.
 They’ll use Airbnb more instead of booking hotel rooms.

 That’s why there’s no purpose in showing them offers based on the industries.
 On the other hand, they’ll love offers based on what they’re using.
 Credit card issuers will have to shift their focus and provide users with what they need to stay competitive.